SADA opens 16th safe space

 Cllr Gary Grindal, North Hertfordshire District Council’s (NHDC) Executive Member for Housing said: “We are incredibly pleased that SADA has been able to open another Safe Space in North Hertfordshire, helping victims of domestic abuse and their families escape the most awful of situations.
 We will continue to work closely in partnership with SADA in North Herts to ensure that those who need this vital help are able to receive it. ”

 Please call 01438 242666 to speak to a dedicated domestic abuse worker.
-For more information, visit Stevenage Against Domestic Abuse
+For more information, visit Survivors Against Domestic Abuse